signalfx/collectd-solr/README.md

 ## Configuration
 The following are required configuration keys:

 * Host - Required.
-Hostname or IP address of the etcd member, default is 'localhost'
+Hostname or IP address of the solr node, default is 'localhost'
 * Port - Required.
 The port of the solr node, default is '8983'

 Optional configurations keys include: